 Sell sheets are for further down the sales funnel than whitepapers, eBooks, which are meant to be attention-grabbers at the top of the funnel, and even case studies, which help to validate the strength of your product or service.

 Case studies are examples of your product or service in action.
 The best case studies focus on a problem that is common among your core audience, and how you created a unique solution to this problem.

 Often, organizations will pay very strict attention to the Challenge-Solution-Outcome format.
 However, if you have the time, resources and a great story to tell, you can create a story that is compelling and dramatic.
-Here’s an example on the redesign of the Seattle Times – it’s so good that I remember reading it almost a year ago!
+Here’s an example of the redesign of the Seattle Times—it’s so good that I remember reading it years ago!
 So, while the other three document types here have general parameters around length, you don’t have to feel constricted for a case study if you have a truly remarkable story to tell.